Update: January 01, 2024

 The HP Low Water Channel flows are subject to the operation of the Western Irrigation District water diversion sluicegates.
 When they are closed, from mid-April to October each year, water levels rise upstream of the weir and water flows through the Low Water Channel that allows for recreational use of the park and safe passage through it.

-A new Calgary River Access Strategy river access development planned for 2020.
-Located on the east side of the river at the Old Refinery Park site, vehicle access will be available from Ogden Road SE.
-Toilets, garbage containment and adequate parking will be available for all river users.
+Located on the east side of the river at the Old Refinery Park site, vehicle access is available from Ogden Road SE. just after leaving Bonnybrook Bridge.
+Toilets, garbage containment and site enhancements completed in 2021.

 Glenmore – Graves Bridge